kumbulanit/t-sql/tech company/untitled/Module 8 - Using Built-In Functions/Lesson4_Using_Functions_to_Work_with_NULL.md

     -- Emergency contact with comprehensive fallback
     COALESCE(
         CASE
-            WHEN NULLIF(e.EmergencyContactName, '') IS NOT NULL
+            WHEN NULLIF(e.EmergencyContact, '') IS NOT NULL
-                 AND NULLIF(e.EmergencyContactPhone, '') IS NOT NULL
+                 AND NULLIF(e.EmergencyContact, '') IS NOT NULL
-            THEN e.EmergencyContactName + ' (' + e.EmergencyContactPhone + ')'
+            THEN e.EmergencyContact + ' (' + e.EmergencyContact + ')'
             ELSE NULL
         END,
         CASE